vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

     **IMPORTANT:** When the OVA deployment finishes, do not power on the new appliance.
 Attempting to perform the upgrade procedure on a new appliance that you have already powered on and initialized causes vSphere Integrated Containers Management Portal and Registry not to function correctly and might result in data loss.

+- You can only deploy one vSphere Integrated Containers appliance per vCenter Server instance.
+However, when upgrading, you should deploy the appliance to the same vCenter Server instance as the one on which the previous version is running.
-- Log in to a vSphere Client instance from which you can access both versions of the vSphere Integrated Containers appliance.
+- Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.

 **Procedure**